thebeginning-life/thebeginning-life.github.io/content/Mark/principles.md

 Offensive or confusing things Jesus said and did are retained and not explained.
 Metaphors that Jesus or Mark used are retained because these add depth and dimension to their context that otherwise would be lost.
 Also, many symbols and metaphors appear in a remarkably consistent way throughout the Bible so this author believes that retaining the symbols and metaphors is important to developing a cohesive understanding of the entire Bible.

-### Detailed notes on formal versus dynamic equivalence

-The ASV is a formal equivalence translation.
+(theme "Detailed notes on formal versus dynamic equivalence") The ASV is a formal equivalence translation.
 Retain this rigor in the update within the structure of what would be considered excellent (if colloquial, spoken) English style.
 On the other hand, all translation work necessarily has an element of interpretation--particularly when a word in the source language does not have a direct equivalent in the target language.
 In these situations, switch to dynamic equivalence while remaining as close to formal equivalence as possible.

 These goals can be in tension with each other.
 The following principles guide how I have resolved these tensions.
 I’ve included specific examples where needed to clearly explain a thought.

-* Don’t change the meaning; simply update the style of English to the goals above.
 * Retain Mark’s "overuse" of the word "immediately".
 It is this author’s belief that Mark is intentionally using repetition to make a point.
 * When a global mechanical search-and-replace update works, use it to retain continuity with the underlying Greek when possible.
 For example: *Behold* → *Look!*, *wilderness* → *desert*, *multitude* → *large crowd; great multitude → very large crowd.*, etc.
 * When appropriate, change to active voice.
 For example, in 1:26: "The unclean spirit convulsed the man, shrieked loudly, and came out of him."